Syllabus

 • Lecture Attendance: Lecture attendance and participation (in your assigned section) is required.
 Multiple unexcused absences or missed in-class activities will negatively affect your semester grade.
 If you must miss a lecture due to circumstances beyond your control (eg, if you have an illness), fill out the excused absence/extension request form, located on the 112 Forms page prior to your assigned lecture.

 • Recitation Attendance: You must attend your assigned Wednesday recitation, and Friday recitation on days that it is required.
 Multiple unexcused absences will affect your grade.
-If you must miss a required recitation, email your recitation TAs beforehand and fill out the excused absence/extension request form, located on the 112 Forms page
+If you must miss a recitation, email your recitation TAs beforehand and fill out the excused absence/extension request form, located on the 112 Forms page

 • Unless otherwise stated, all times in all course-related documents and correspondence will be in Pittsburgh time (ET).